Invoca/developer-docs/README.md

 **IMPORTANT things to note:**

-1. Changes made to this repo are AUTOMATICALLY picked up by RTD and published to the site.
+1. ~~Changes made to this repo are AUTOMATICALLY picked up by RTD and published to the site.~~ **An open issue with Read the Docs prevents this** (https://github.com/rtfd/readthedocs.org/issues/4450).
+There is a workaround: After creating a new branch that you want to test the documentation for, you can trigger a build of `latest` which will synchronize the versions and your new branches will appear as versions on Read the Docs.
 2. The method of adding comments to API controllers is officially deprecated.
 3. General branching stratagy: Always branch off of the most recent live branch.
 The most recent live branch is subject to change at any time so be sure you're up to date and resolve any conflicts.
 If you are contributing to a new overall version (e.g. 2029-09-16) but do not own that branch, be sure to communicate with the owner about individual API versions.
 4. A branch on git maps to a "version" on read-the-docs.
 To create a new version (branch) and have it displayed as default,